 It can feel comforting knowing that other couples are grappling with the same pain points as you, and even make it easier for you and your partner to discuss these issues.

-Perhaps the biggest relationship problem experienced by couples everywhere is poor communication.
+Perhaps the biggest relationship issue experienced by couples everywhere is poor communication.

-“Couples can feel like they talk all the time, and thus they don’t have issues with communication, but lots of chat doesn’t mean effective communication,” says Dr. Jacqui Gabb, a professor of sociology and intimacy at The Open University and Chief Relationships Officer at Paired.
+“Couples can feel like they talk all the time, and thus they don’t have issues with communication, but lots of chat doesn’t mean effective communication,” says Dr. Jacqui Gabb, a professor of sociology and intimacy at The Open University.

 It’s no secret that communication is fundamental to a successful relationship — research shows that healthy communication plays a huge role in relationship satisfaction and maintenance and helps everything from improving your sex life to navigating conflict.
-Unfortunately, communication is a skill that requires constant practice.
+Unfortunately, communication skills require constant practice.

 “Healthy communication is about talking and listening, speaking and being heard,” she adds.
 “Attentive listening is a key relationship skill that partners need to develop together.”